Dacia Sandero: Problemi al Cambio Manuale – Rumorosità e Marce Dure

 Solution:

-• Defective or worn clutch pressure plate .
+• Defective or worn clutch pressure plate.

 Main symptoms:

-• Sensation of friction in the gear lever.
+• Friction sensation in the gear lever.

 Solution: